eljeko/spring-boot-binary-deploy-sample/pipelines/README.md

 oc policy add-role-to-user edit system:serviceaccount:cicd:jenkins -n hello-rest
 ```

-## Add the pipeline to the project
+## Add the pipeline for binary deploy to the project

 Login back to developer: